 Our research

-Research in the centre is characterised by interdisciplinarity and working at the interface of research in social innovation and the social economy, health economics and public health.
+Research in the centre is characterised by interdisciplinarity and working at the interface of research in social innovation, health economics and public health.
 We have created a scholarly, critical, multidisciplinary environment for excellent, relevant and impactful research to thrive.

-The centre has strong links with the three University schools through research-led teaching, joint appointments, as co-applicants on collaborative research projects and joint supervision of PhD students.
+The centre has strong links with the three University schools through research-led teaching, as co-applicants on collaborative research projects and joint supervision of PhD students.

 Centre staff work across research themes in collaborative teams that come together for specific projects, to organise events and conferences and as writing teams.
-To find out more about our research, click below and read about our Social Economy, Economics of Health and Wellbeing and Community, Citizenship and Participation research themes.
+Find out more below about our research, and read about our social economy, economics of health and wellbeing, and community, citizenship and participation research themes.

 Community, citizenship and participation

-Details of GCU's research group looking into community, resilience, and the conditions that enable people to thrive.
+Details of the Yunus Centre research theme that looks into community, resilience, and the conditions that enable people to thrive.

 Learn more